MingFei2001/HeyAPI/README.md

 - [x] Split `main.go` file into handlers for better organization.
 - [x] Implement a weather page using external API.
-- [x] Add a currency rate page using external API.
+- [x] Implement a currency exchange rate page using external API.
+- [ ] Fix the form in `templates/currency.html`.
 - [ ] Add a database (sqlite) to store information.
 - [ ] Implement additional API endpoints.
 - [ ] Implement a testing mechanism.